prkini/my-first-git-repo/README.md

 # My first git repository
 ---
-This is my project desription.
+This is my project desription which is updated.